Faculty and Staff

 Areas of Emphasis: Acting, Musical Theatre Performance and Literature, Musical Direction, Vocal Pedagogy, Voice and Speech

-Amanda Wansa Morgan joined the faculty at Kennesaw State University in 2015 after serving on the faculty at The University of Mississippi (Ole Miss) for three years.
-Amanda teaches classes in musical theatre performance, musical theatre voice, acting, and musical theatre history and literature.
-At Ole Miss, she directed productions of Marisol, The Mystery of Edwin Drood, and Time Stands Still as well as music directed Hairspray and The Spitfire Grill.
+Amanda Wansa Morgan serves as Coordinator of Musical Theatre & Assistant Professor at Kennesaw State University.
+She teaches classes in musical theatre performance, musical theatre voice, acting, and musical theatre history and literature.
+At KSU, she has directed productions of Heathers The Musical and A Man of No Importance and has worked on numerous productions and projects as vocal coach and mentor.
+She joins the KSU faculty after serving on the faculty at The University of Mississippi (Ole Miss) for three years, where she directed productions of Marisol, The Mystery of Edwin Drood, and Time Stands Still; as well as music directed Hairspray and The Spitfire Grill.
 Prior to joining the Ole Miss faculty, she spent three years as the Director of Music Education at Charleston Stage, South Carolina's largest professional theater, serving as music director, director, sound designer, dialect coach, music arranger, and/or composer for 28 productions.
-She has also music directed professionally at Playhouse on the Square (Memphis), Post Playhouse (Nebraska), and Osceola Center for the Arts (Orlando).
+Additionally, she has music directed at The Alliance Theater, The Atlanta Lyric Theatre, Actor’s Express, Six Flags Over Georgia, Playhouse on the Square (TN), Post Playhouse (NE), and Osceola Center for the Arts (FL).
+In 2016, Amanda was proud to serve on the music team for the world premiere of the Broadway-bound musical The Prom, with music by Matthew Sklar, at The Alliance Theater.

-Amanda is an "integrative practitioner" with the One Voice Integrative Studies Centre, run by Joan Melton and Jennie Morton.
-She maintains a Certificate of Figure Proficiency from the Estill Voice System® as well as memberships with the Southeastern Theatre Conference (SETC), Musical Theatre Educators Alliance (MTEA), Voice and Speech Trainers Association (VASTA), ASCAP, and The Dramatists Guild.
+Amanda is an “integrative practitioner” with the One Voice Integrative Studies Centre, run by Joan Melton and Jennie Morton.
+She maintains a Certificate of Figure Proficiency from the Estill Voice System® as well as memberships with the Southeastern Theatre Conference (SETC), Musical Theatre Educators Alliance (MTEA), National Association of Teachers of Singing (NATS), ASCAP, and The Dramatists Guild.
 Amanda has also served as an improvisational pianist for Theatre99 Improv Theatre (SC), as well as a freelance private voice coach, music arranger/orchestrator, and a jazz pianist/vocalist.

 Visit www.amandawansamorgan.com to check out projects as well as music & media samples.